artemkv/artemkv.github.io/ai_explainability.md

 - In that scenario, accuracy alone is not enough; and the new legislation is raising to ensure nondiscrimination and safety
 - For an end user affected by the algorithm decisions, the right to explanation is very important
 - How do you even quantify things like fairness?
 There is an inherent incompleteness of the problem formalization
-- Explainability can be useful even for debugging: the model may make a right prediction (e.g. "this is a cat"), but use the wrong features to do it (e.g. "the milk"), which would be helpful to correct the model
+- Explainability can be useful even for debugging: the model may make a right prediction (e.g. "huskey"), but use the wrong features to do it (e.g. "snow"), knowing which would be helpful to correct the model
-- But it would be especially important in life-changing scenarios (e.g. "approve loan", "likely criminal offender"), in that case the model prediction is not enough, you need to know how that prediction was made (e.g. "why loan was denied")
+- But it would be especially important in life-changing scenarios (e.g. "approve loan", "identify a likely criminal offender"), in that case the model prediction is not enough, you need to know how that prediction was made (e.g. "why loan was denied")
 - First approach to achieve interpretability is to build **inherently interpretable** models (such as decision trees, provided there are few branches); this is good if your problem fits into such a model
 - Second approach is to explain models in a **post-hoc** manner
 - There exist open-source libraries that provide interpretable models and explanation methods; many tech startups focus specifically on this topic